devleaks/cockpitdecks-docs/docs/Installation.md

 ### Start Cockpitdecks

-To start Cockpitdecks, use the `cockpitdecks_start.py` script by supplying the X-Plane aircraft folder where deck confit resides.
+To start Cockpitdecks, use the `cockpitdecks-cli` script by supplying the X-Plane aircraft folder where deck confit resides.
 Start the python script and supply the folder name where `deckconfig` folder resides.

 ```shell
 $ cockpitdecks-cli "/Applications/X-Plane 12/Aircraft/Extra Aircraft/Toliss A321"